chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 - All the organizations are synced to Automate and linked to Chef Infra Server.
 - Every organization has an **IAM** project associated.
 - All the users from the Chef Server are synced.
-- The users are added to the Chef Server and associated with the organixation and the corresponding **IAM** projects.
+- The users are added to the Chef Server and associated with the organization and the corresponding **IAM** projects.
 - The users are added to the **IAM** policies of the IAM projects based on the permission user holds in Chef Server.
 Refer to the **Link to User Permission** to learn more about User Permission Sync.

 ## User Permission Sync